-As an institute we believe that, whether a student has an academic focus on research or a practical focus on applied sciences, our education should be closely related to the reality of the changing world and society around us, and that the business studies we offer students be linked in every way possible to the real life of business and organisations in an international and often global context.
+As an institute, we believe that whether a student has an academic focus on research or a practical focus on applied science our education should be closely related to the reality of the changing world and society around us, and that the business studies we offer students should be linked in every way possible to the real life of business and organisations in an international and often global context.

 The development of skills, competencies and knowledge never stops.
-Wittenborg believes that its undergraduate students should be introduced to postgraduate study that can lead to a master's programme.
-Its master's students are also stimulated to develop as far as they can, sowing the seeds for more learning.
-Learning is a lifelong activity that Wittenborg students will appreciate as a highly valuable asset to their careers.
+Wittenborg believes that its master's students should be stimulated to develop as far as they can, sowing the seeds for continuous and productive learning.
+Learning is a life-long activity that Wittenborg students will appreciate as a highly valuable asset to their careers.

-Wittenborg's philosophy is to simulate real life in its approach to education, providing a differentiated programme with traditional knowledge-based teaching combined with a development of skills and competencies, leading to a vocational-training situation in which students can discover their strengths and weaknesses, building on the former and improving the latter.
+Wittenborg's philosophy is to simulate real life in its approach to education, providing a differentiated programme with traditional knowledge-based teaching, combined with a development of skills and competencies, leading to a vocational training situation in which students can discover their strengths and weaknesses, building on the former and improving the latter.